Our Favorite Jointer Delivers a Professional Performance at Half the Price

 Type

-You’ll typically have two different types of jointers to choose from: a larger, stationary cabinet-style unit and a smaller, mounted benchtop unit.
+There are generally two types of jointers to choose from: larger cabinet-style units and smaller benchtop units.

-Whether you choose a benchtop or a cabinet-style model, the best jointers should include sturdy adjustable fences and metal guards that allow for precision cutting.
-Cabinet jointers will include more substantial fences than those on a benchtop jointer, since cabinet jointers handle longer pieces of wood.
+Whether benchtop or a cabinet-style is the right model, the best jointers should include sturdy, adjustable fences and metal guards that allow for precision cutting.
+Cabinet jointers will include more substantial fences than those on a benchtop jointer, because cabinet jointers handle longer pieces of wood.

 Power

-Power determines how easily a jointer cuts through wood.
-A more powerful jointer generally leaves a smoother finish on the wood than a less powerful model.
+Power determines how easily a jointer can cut through wood.
+A more-powerful jointer generally leaves a smoother finish on the wood than a less-powerful model.
 High-powered models also do a better job of cutting through hardwoods and handling broader cuts.

 Material